mossblaser/prometheus_pysunspec2_exporter/README.md

   devices may only be supported by pySunSpec2.
 * This implementation supports reading metrics from multiple devices at once.
 * This implementation auto-reconnects to devices (e.g. after a network outage).
-* In this implementation makes no attempts to guess the metric type to use.
+* This implementation makes no attempts to guess the metric type to use.
   Everything is always a gauge.
 * This implementation doesn't include any data filtering/fix-up functionality.
 * This implementation is distributed as a regular Python package on PyPI and